Partnerships & Programs

 The Maurice R. Greenberg World Fellows Program

 The Maurice R. Greenberg World Fellows Program is a global leadership development initiative and an important element of Yale’s ongoing commitment to internationalization.
 The World Fellows Program selects a diverse cohort of World Fellows to spend four months together in residence at Yale University to grow intellectually, share knowledge, strengthen skills, and expand networks.
-Established in 2002, the Program now has a network of over 300 World Fellows contributing to their communities in 90 countries, connected to each other and to Yale.
+Established in 2002, the Program now has a network of nearly 400 World Fellows contributing to their communities in 94 countries, connected to each other and to Yale.
 There have been five World Fellows from Brazil.
 Read more about the program.

 Global Network for Advanced Management at Yale School of Management